Using gender pronouns in email signatures

 Using Custom Attributes

-In this example, I will add custom attributes to user’s mailboxes and use them in an email signature rule afterwards.
+In this example, you will add custom attributes to user’s mailboxes and use them in an email signature rule afterwards.

-As a reminder, I have a CSV file with all my users and the pronouns they wish to have in their email signatures.
+As a reminder, you need to have the CSV file created in one of the steps above.
+The CSV file is filled with data about users and the pronouns they wish to have in their email signatures.

-Like in the previous method, first I need to start a remote connection with Exchange Online (see instructions on how to do this).
-Next, I’m importing values from my CSV file and upload them to my users’ custom attributes.
-In the example, I have my CSV file in C:\pronouns.csv and I’m using CustomAttribute7:
+Like in the previous method, first you need to start a remote connection with Exchange Online (see instructions on how to do this).
+Next, import values from the CSV file and upload them to the users’ custom attributes.
+In the example, the CSV file is located in C:\pronouns.csv and the custom attribute used is CustomAttribute7:

-Now, I head to app.codetwo.com (or click the Signatures tab in CodeTwo Admin Panel) and edit the email signature rule to which I want to add pronouns.
-To do so, I go to the Design step and click Edit signature.
+Now, I head to app.codetwo.com (or click the Signatures tab in CodeTwo Admin Panel) and edit the email signature rule to which you want to add pronouns.
+To do so, go to the Design step and click Edit signature.

 Gender pronouns - Access Signature template editor

-In the signature template editor, I put the cursor where I want the new placeholder to be located in my signature.
-Then, I use the placeholder menu to add the custom attribute I’ve just modified in PowerShell (in this example it’s CustomAttribute7) as shown in the image below.
+In the signature template editor, put the cursor where you want the new placeholder to be located in your company signature.
+Then, use the placeholder menu to add the custom attribute you’ve just modified in PowerShell (in this example it’s CustomAttribute7) as shown in the image below.

 Gender pronouns - add a custom attribute

-Note: if pronouns are added in a separate line or have a signaling phrase before them (like Pronouns:), I can add a Remove Text tag.
+Note: if pronouns are added in a separate line or have a signaling phrase before them (like Pronouns:), you can add {RT} tags.
 This way, if the attribute value is empty, the additional line and the signaling phrase will not be added: Learn more about using Remove Text tags

-After I’m done, I need to save changes, close the Signature template editor and Apply the changes to CodeTwo Azure Service.
+After you’re finished with the setup, save changes, close the Signature template editor and Apply the changes to CodeTwo’s signature service.

 Learn more about using custom attributes